 glacial) shifts in climate.
 The leading hypothesis is that

 they result from changes in the Atlantic Ocean Circulation which

 carries heat from north to south.
 Our reconstructions aim to

 document whether the hypothesized circulation changes happened in

 How has the Tropical Pacific Ocean

-tropical Pacific to influence weather patterns around the world on
+Pacific to influence weather patterns around the world on

 interannual time scales (El Nino) is well documented.
 Not as